highjoule/Beerwulf.Data.Assessment/answers/md/BEERWULF_TASK-Test.md

     return(c_df.sort_index())#return back the modified dataframe using the original indexing
 ```

-## Validation that the operations where made
+## Validation that the operations were made

 ```python